ono/resque-cleaner/README.markdown

           total:   10
     => {'BadJob' => 3, ...}

+Or you could also group them by exception.

+    > cleaner.stats_by_exception
+   RuntimeError:   35
+    SyntaxError:    7
+          total:   42
+    => {'RuntimeError' => 35, ...}

-You can get the ones filtered with a block: it targets only jobs which the block evaluetes true.
+You can get the ones filtered with a block: it targets only jobs which the block evaluates true.

-e.g. Show stats only of jobs entried with some arguments:
+e.g. Show stats only of jobs entered with some arguments:

     > cleaner.stats_by_date {|j| j["payload"]["args"].size > 0}
     2009/03/13:    3